rgambord/c99-doc/doc/sections/13/8/1/index.rst

 .. _9899_F.8.1p3:

+.. container:: snum

+   :ref:`3 <9899_F.8.1p3>`

-:ref:`3 <9899_F.8.1p3>` This specification does not require support for trap handlers that maintain information about the order or count of floating-point exceptions.
+This specification does not require support for trap handlers that maintain information about the order or count of floating-point exceptions.
 Therefore, between function calls, floating-point exceptions need not be precise: the actual order and number of occurrences of floating-point exceptions (> 1) may vary from what the source code expresses.
 Thus, the preceding loop could be treated as

 ::